raphyduck/media_librarian/README.md

   window_past_days: 30           # How far back from today to keep entries
   window_future_days: 45         # How far into the future to fetch releases
   refresh_limit: 200             # Maximum number of entries persisted per refresh
-  providers: imdb|trakt|tmdb     # Pipe/comma/space separated list or array of sources to enable
+  providers: omdb|trakt|tmdb     # Pipe/comma/space separated list or array of sources to enable

 tmdb:
   api_key: YOUR_TMDB_API_KEY

+omdb:
+  api_key: YOUR_OMDB_API_KEY

 trakt:
   client_id: YOUR_TRAKT_CLIENT_ID
   client_secret: YOUR_TRAKT_CLIENT_SECRET
   access_token: OPTIONAL_OAUTH_TOKEN

-# imdb:
-#   enabled: false               # Optional toggle if you want to skip the IMDb feed entirely
 ```

-`refresh_every` overrides the scheduler interval so the daemon automatically re-hydrates the calendar at the requested cadence. `window_past_days` and `window_future_days` define the rolling window of dates that will be fetched on each run (`refresh_days` remains a backward-compatible alias for the future window), while `refresh_limit` caps the number of entries persisted per refresh. `refresh_on_start` ensures the daemon performs an immediate refresh when the calendar table is empty (set it to `false` to disable that bootstrap). `providers` can be specified as a delimited string (`imdb|trakt|tmdb`, `imdb trakt`, etc.) or as a YAML array, and only the enabled fetchers are queried on each refresh.
+`refresh_every` overrides the scheduler interval so the daemon automatically re-hydrates the calendar at the requested cadence. `window_past_days` and `window_future_days` define the rolling window of dates that will be fetched on each run (`refresh_days` remains a backward-compatible alias for the future window), while `refresh_limit` caps the number of entries persisted per refresh. `refresh_on_start` ensures the daemon performs an immediate refresh when the calendar table is empty (set it to `false` to disable that bootstrap). `providers` can be specified as a delimited string (`omdb|trakt|tmdb`, `omdb trakt`, etc.) or as a YAML array, and only the enabled fetchers are queried on each refresh.

-The IMDb fetcher now uses the public release calendar and does not require per-user configuration.
-Leave the `imdb` block out of `conf.yml` (or set `imdb.enabled: false`) to disable it entirely.
+The OMDb fetcher relies on an API key (`omdb.api_key`) and maps OMDb/IMDb metadata into the calendar feed.
 Trakt access still requires an API application; `client_id`/`client_secret` identify the app and the calendar endpoints live under `https://api.trakt.tv/calendars/all/...`.
 Public calendars work with only the client id, but supplying an OAuth `access_token` allows the service to reuse authenticated calls if you later point it at user-specific scopes.

 ### Tracker logins that require a real browser